-- Formative assessment (ongoing Assessments): Formative assessment has the objective of corrective actions for the students' learning curve and to ensure that all specified competencies and educational objectives are attained. - Mid-year assessments: 30% of the total mark will be awarded to the student's activity in the class as well as his/her presentations in addition to Module MCQ exams and assignments.
-The schedule of these assessments is announced to the students at the start of each module. - Final examination (written, practical): 70% of the total marks (40% for written exam will be carried at the end of semester, and 30% for practical exam and will be carried at the end of module).
+- Formative assessment (ongoing Assessments): Formative assessment has the objective of corrective actions for the students' learning curve and to ensure that all specified competencies and educational objectives are attained. - Mid-year assessment: 30% of the total mark will be awarded to the student's activity in the class as well as his/her presentations in addition to a mid-semester MCQ exam and assignments.
+The schedule of these assessments is announced to the students at the start of each module. - Final examination (written, practical, VIVA): 70% of the total marks (40% for written exam, and 30% for practical exam), and will be carried at the end of each module.